image-blog-qac-legacy-code

 7. Keep New Code Clean

 There’s a way to avoid making the code more problematic.
 And that’s by ensuring the new code is clean.
-It ought to be written to adhere to best practices.
+It ought to be written to adhere to best practices and run through automated tests to ensure compliance with coding standards.

 You can’t control the quality of the inherited code.
 But you can make sure that the code you add is clean.